 Treatment for lupus

-There’s no cure for lupus, so when they consider how to treat lupus, doctors focus on helping people manage their symptoms, control their immune system and protect their organs.
+There’s no cure for lupus, so when considering how to treat lupus, doctors focus on helping people manage their symptoms, control their immune system and protect their organs.
 Many people see a dermatologist for treatment of their skin and a rheumatologist for their internal symptoms.
-They may see other specialists for lupus treatments as well.
+They may see other specialists for lupus treatments, as well.

-Your doctors will consider your symptoms, age, lifestyle and other health conditions when they recommend treatments for lupus.
-There are lots of different medications you can try to control your lupus.
-Your doctor can explain the benefits and side effects of each one so you can decide on an appropriate treatment plan together.
-It may also be helpful to keep a journal to track your symptoms, medications and side effects.
+Doctors will consider symptoms, age, lifestyle and other health conditions when they recommend treatments for lupus.
+There are lots of different medications to control lupus, each with different side effects and benefits.
+Some patients keep journals to track symptoms and the effect of treatments.

-And the sun doesn’t just make lupus flare up on the skin.
+But the effects of sun for someone with lupus don't just stop at the skin.
 “The exposure to the sun can cause the disease to flare,” Ferris said.
 “The joints can get worse, there can be kidney issues, so it’s really important to avoid the sun.”